wduquette/joe/jug/src/nero/nero_and_joe.md

 In addition, a native type's proxy can explicitly override `isFact` and `toFact` to produce facts in any desired way.

-This script produces a list of `Parent` records, and passes it to the rule set's `infer()` method.
+This script produces a list of `Parent` records, and uses the list as input to the `ruleset`.
 The records are automatically converted to `Parent` facts.

 ```joe